mcb2003/tfvip-site/content/_index.md

 Visually Impaired

 :   I was born with [Leber congenital amaurosis][lca],[Photophobia][pp] and [Nystagmus][ny].
-These mean I'm almost, but not quite completely blind and struggle to see in brighter conditions.
+This means I'm almost, but not quite completely blind and struggle to see in brighter conditions.
 I can, however, see colour, though my colour perseption is also reduced.

     [lca]: <https://en.wikipedia.org/wiki/Leber%27s_congenital_amaurosis>
     [pp]: <https://en.wikipedia.org/wiki/Photophobia>